Categories

 • Using with hand soap to scrub away collar grime or food stains.
 Laundry is then simply done in a wash basin or shower, for free!

 • Brushing dried mud out of clothes.
-One of the most popular clubs with travelers in Jerusalem has a floor not unlike a farmyard.
+One of the most popular clubs with travellers in Jerusalem has a floor not unlike a farmyard.
 Every morning in the hostel my little brush would pass through a score of hands as garments were restored to a more presentable condition.
 So appreciated was this item that someone stole it from me!

 • A “fit anyhole” sink plug.
 You often encounter sinks without plugs.
-This is such a useful item I have had them stolen from me by other travelers.
+This is such a useful item I have had them stolen from me by other travellers.
 I have seldom used it myself.
 Shaving and washing under a running tap, and turning the tap off when not needed uses less water and is actually simpler, so I would not replace this if it was lost or perished.

 • A small mirror.
 The one that came with the wash roll broke, being glass.
 My current one is made from a piece of polished door finger plate, brought from a hardware store.
 Acrylic camping mirrors are an alternative.
 Shop around since price varies considerably for what is essentially the same thing.
 Add a short length of fishing line or rot-proof cord so you can hang it up or tie it around something.
 Mine also has a blob of blu tac on the back.